-What is Open Streets Salt Lake City?
+Where is Open Streets happening in Salt Lake City?

 The event will take place on 300 South/Broadway from the Intermodal Hub at 600 West to 200 East, as well as the block on 200 East between 300 South and 400 South, covering a distance of 1.5 miles.
 Activities will begin at the Rio Grande Depot and continue along the rest of the route.

 The route along 300 South was selected because it:

 Download the Open Streets Route Map for a better view of the route.

 What activities will Open Streets include?

 Many activities and events are already planned along the Open Streets route.
 The LiveGreen Festival will take place at Library Square at one end of the route, with the Tour De Brewtah Start/Finish at Gallivan Center, and a host of activities at Pioneer Park.